United States Capitol revolutionary war and beyond header United States Capitol

 "No person shall be held to answer for a capital, or otherwise infamous crime, unless on a presentment or indictment of a Grand Jury, except in cases arising in the land or naval forces, or in the Militia, when in actual service in time of War or public danger."

 Why did the First Congress leave the military out of this guarantee?
 The simplest answer is that they did not want the judiciary meddling at all with control of the military.
-The Constitution strictly gives authority to regulate the military to the Congress.
-Find out more about the Grand Jury Exception Clause here.
+They wanted to keep military control in the hands of the people, rather than in the hands of a small group who might abuse its power in their own interests.
+Consequently, the Founders gave authority to regulate the military solely to Congress in the Constitution.

 5th Amendment - Double Jeopardy Clause